KrishMunot/awesome-startup/README.md

 # Accelerators
 - [Alchemist](https://alchemistaccelerator.com/) - Enterprise sales accelerator
 - [YCombinator](https://www.ycombinator.com/about/) - Seed funding for startups (from the creators of HackerNews)
+- [500 Startups](https://500.co/) - One of the top accelerators with a global presence
+- [Techstars](https://www.techstars.com/) - One of the world's leading accelerators offering a range of programs

 # Finance
 - [Brex](https://www.brex.com/about/) - Banking for newly-founded tech startups made easy
-- [Revolut Business](https://www.revolut.com/business/business-account) - Control your payments, company cards, expenses and more from one app.
+- [Revolut Business](https://www.revolut.com/business/business-account) - Control your payments, company cards, expenses and more from one app
+- [Ramp](https://ramp.com/) - Cards, bills, payments, approvals, and more for startups

 # Reading
 - [Ideas are just a multiplier of execution](http://sivers.org/multiply)